Vertigo Treatment Prospect

 Do you or someone you know experience Vertigo?
 Recently one of our Physios, Chloe, who has a special interest in […]

-With a focus on structured care, Core Physiotherapy and Pilates Studio specialises in evaluating and treating vertigo and dizziness.
+With a focus on structured care, Core Physio & Pilates specialises in evaluating and treating vertigo and dizziness.
 Operating in Prospect, we provide tailored support to help clients regain their comfort and balance.